garage44/garage44/docs/pr-deployment-setup.md

 ### Package Discovery

 The system automatically discovers which packages to deploy by scanning the workspace.
-Only application packages (not utilities like `common`, `bunchy`, `enola`) get subdomains.
+Only application packages (not utilities like `common`, `bunchy`) get subdomains.

 ### Security